-In WordPress, when a user creates a new post, his or her username is set in the post author field.
+In WordPress, when a user creates a new post, a username is set in the post author field.
 This is when the “connection” between the new post and the user profile is made.

 By using Toolset Forms, users can create posts by themselves through the front-end.
-We only need to ensure that the user submits the form when he or she is logged-in.
+We only need to ensure that the users submit the form when they are logged-in.
 In this way, the relevant username will be saved with each new post in the post author.

 Here are the structures you will need in order to implement the case with contractors and their showcases: